sdelaughter/sdelaughter.github.io/music.md

 permalink: /music/
 ---

-I started recording music around 2007 but have been making it for as long as I can remember.
-Mostly I just try to make music I enjoy listening to -- hopefully you enjoy it as well.
+I've been recording music since around 2007 and making it longer than I can remember.
 You can listen to my newer albums and EPs below, and more is available on my [bandcamp](https://sdlwdr.bandcamp.com) and [soundcloud](https://soundcloud.com/sdlwdr) pages.

-All of my music is released under a [CC-BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+All of my music is self-released under a [CC-BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+In other words: I'm not interested in profiting from it -- if you'd like to use it in a project please let me know, and I hope you enjoy listening.

-I also co-host a radio show called [Digital After Dark](https://digitalafterdark.com) on [WMBR](https://wmbr.org).

 <table style="width:100%" border="5">
   <tr>